Illinois Compiled Statutes

 competent jurisdiction; and provided further, that if by reason of such

-act, he is in legal custody, held on bail or is a fugitive from justice,
+act, he is in legal custody, held on pretrial release or is a fugitive from justice,

 the determination of his benefit rights shall be held in abeyance